 Months of entry

 This programme offers breadth across a wide range of historical and philosophical themes.
 It also encourages intensive investigation and specialisation: a survey of nearly 3,000 years of scientific ideas and communities, and an exploration of the inner workings of science's methods and theories.

 There is no UK academic department quite like UCL Science and Technology Studies.
 The department combines award-winning teaching with award-winning public engagement.

 We are research-active over an enormous range of topics.
 Our teaching builds on research not only in our subject specialties but also in the fundamentals of teaching and learning.

 Our programme makes unique use of London\'s attractions and resources.
-We have close links with the Science Museum, the National Maritime Museum, the Natural History Museum, the Wellcome Library, and UCL Museums and Collections.
+We have close links with the Science Museum, the National Maritime Museum, the Natural History Museum, the Wellcome Library, and UCL Culture.
 We also use the city as a classroom, with custom-made walking tours, site visits, and special excursions.

 Fees and funding